Australian Classification Board: 2000s–present

-In August 2014, the ACB introduced amendments to allow for the automated classification process employed by the International Age Rating Coalition.
+In August 2014, the ACB introduced amendments to allow for the automated classification process employed by the International Age Rating Coalition (IARC).
 This new process reduces the costs of video game developers as they seek to obtain ratings for their products that are distributed digitally online.
+In January 2019, for the first time, Netflix was given the go-ahead to self-regulate film and television classification on its streaming platform, allowing the company to rank content between G and R 18+.